+How did Jim Jarmusch approach you with Paterson?
 He reached out through my agents and asked me if I would meet with him to talk about this movie, and, of course, yes, I wanted to meet him.
 I didn’t know anything about the movie, but I didn’t really care.
 I kind of just read the script as a formality.
 I would’ve done anything that he [asked] – if it was like a commercial for Rolaids, I would’ve been interested in doing it, but it was about a poet and a bus driver, and I liked it.

+Do you have a favorite Jim Jarmusch film, other than Paterson, of course?
 A favorite?
 That’s hard to say.
 Maybe Down by Law, just ’cause I think that was probably the first movie I had seen of his, and it’s just a great cast of people, but I mean, a lot of ’em have really unique things about them.
 I mean, Only Lovers Left Alive, the one right before Paterson, I thought was pretty fucking brilliant.
 Broken Flowers was really great.
 I mean, it’s hard to pick one.

+Paterson to me was extremely moving.
+Did you find yourself writing poetry?
+Did it find that it put you in a poetic state of mind?
 It did, yeah.
 I mean, I had a very elementary knowledge of poetry before I started.
 I know I liked e. e. cummings, like this poem, “Chicago,” I really liked, and like I knew Alan Ginsberg’s “Howl,” but I didn’t really know anything beyond that.
 I didn’t know Ron Padgett’s poems, who wrote the poems for the movie, but I thought it would be good to write poetry during it, but God, no one will ever see that.
 It was so, so bad.
 That was the first thing that I grabbed at the end of the day, at the end of the end of the shoot was the book of poetry that I’d been writing, ’cause I didn’t want anyone to get their hands on it ’cause it would be embarrassing.

 And how did Silence come about?
 Did they call you up and say, “We want you to like lose 40 pounds and go be a priest?”
 Yeah, yeah.
 I’m like, “Yeah, sure, that sounds like a good time.”
 They, they wanted me to come to [Martin Scorsese’s] house.
 That was the first thing, “Will you, you know, come over to Marty’s house and talk about this?”
 I’m like, “Yeah, I’ll do that.
 I’m not doing anything,” and I didn’t know if I had the job or not going in.
 I thought kind of maybe that’s what it was, based on the conversation.

+But you knew it had been a passion project and all those things?
 Yeah, I knew the history of it, but I didn’t know like how seriously like this thing was, so we kind of sat and talked about the movie a little bit.
 I read the book, and I had read the script, obviously, prior to meeting him.
 We talked about that a little bit, and he talked about his movies, which was really great.
 You know, when he starts a sentence, like, “When we were shooting, you know, Raging Bull or, you know, After Hours, you know, or King of Comedy,” you can’t help but be, “Yeah, okay.
 Tell me, tell me everything.”
 So we talked for a long time, and then at the end, he was like, “Yeah, so okay, do you wanna do this?” and I was like, “Uh, yeah, yeah.”
 That was it.
 It was very, very uneventful.
 Actually, Thelma Schoonmaker was cutting Wolf of Wall Street in the next room at his house, and she came over, and it was like, I think, 10:00 at night at that point, and they were gonna work all night, and it was already like a month overdue, and he was like, “They think I’m gonna turn it in on Monday,” and this was like Friday.
 He’s like, “But I’m not.”

+And how long did it take before you started shooting?
 You know, I don’t know.
 I think it was gonna start in like six months, and then after six months, they pushed for another six months.
 And he asked me in that meeting, “Would you be willing to lose weight for it?” and I was like, “Yeah.”
 It seemed very important to the story, and it made sense.

+Did you start thin, or do you get thinner as the movie goes on?
 Both, both.
 At the start of the movie, they’ve already been traveling.
 They have already been traveling for two years, from Lisbon, around Africa, to get to Macau.
 And then, at the start of the movie, they have one more leg of the trip, from Macau to Japan, and they’re trying to convince their higher ups that since they had been traveling for two years, they’d been starving on a boat, and there’s been disease, nothing to eat, a lot of manual labor, and people are dying, and, over the course of their journey, the Christians being persecuted in Japan increased.
 So by the time they got to Macau they weren’t sending anybody into Japan, so they’d already been kind of starving, and then they convince him to let them go and look for their mentor, who is rumored to have apotheosized, to have renounced his faith.

+And this is Liam Neeson?
 This is Liam Neeson.
 And, you know, they have to be in hiding and are starving even more and persecuted, obviously, and so lost more weight.

+Was it tough?
 Yes.
 Yeah, it was.
 It was great in retrospect, and even at the time.
 It was like a physical thing that I can control, whereas obviously, in acting, you can’t control anything, but you can control your physicality, and, you know, that’s a thing you can focus on, because all the other elements are beyond your control.
 It was good in that sometimes you’re so tired when you’re doing scenes that you only have the energy to listen to what’s happening.
 You can’t put anything on top of it.
 You just feel grounded, and have no energy to spend kind of wasting time.
 You just have to listen.